LindaZollitsch/2025-06-12_IRECS/P2I_LZ.md

 P2I decided on a training with a **dialogical approach**

-Therefore, the Four-Tier test (P2I questionnaire) also follows this idea
+Therefore, the four-tier test also follows this idea
 ********************************************************************************

 {{1-2}}